slacy/minimongo/README.rst

 Minimongo
 ===========

-Minimongo is a lightweight, Pythonic Object-Oriented interface to MongoDB.
+Minimongo is a lightweight, schemaless, Pythonic Object-Oriented interface to MongoDB.

-It provides a very thin, and dynamicly typed object management layer for any data stored in any MongoDB collection, and usese the native pymongo_ query syntax.
+It provides a very thin, dynamicly typed (schema-less) object management layer for any data stored in any MongoDB collection.
+Minimongo directly calls the existing pymongo_ query syntax.

 Minimongo can easily layer on top of existing MongoDB collections, and will work properly with almost any existing schema, even from 3rd party